-In October 2018, the IPCC released a Special Report on the impact of global warming to 1.5°C instead of 2°C. They stated that it will provide a more sustainable society.
+In October 2018, the IPCC released a Special Report on the impact of curbing global warming to 1.5°C instead of 2°C. They stated that trying to keep temperatures at or below 1.5°C will have more environmental benefits and provide a more sustainable society.

 Some of these benefits were ‘a 70-90% reduction in coral reefs’ as opposed to > 99 percent; that global sea levels would rise 10cm lower in the next 80 years; and that the likelihood of the Arctic Ocean being free of sea ice in the summer would reduce by 10%.

 Hang on a second, did I just read that properly… a 70-90% reduction in coral reefs is an improvement?! 😳